Home Warranty Response Times: How Long Does It Really Take to Get Service?

 What Happens When Response Times Are Unacceptably Long?

 Home warranty contracts rarely contain enforceable SLA penalties.
-This means a company can miss its own stated response time without facing direct financial consequences.
+A company can miss its own stated response time without facing direct financial consequences.
 Here's what you can do:

-• Escalate the claim to a supervisor or customer service manager
+• Escalate the claim to a supervisor or customer service "resolutions" team

 • File a complaint with your state's Department of Insurance or the Better Business Bureau